Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 Results are displayed in the fig. 4.

  ![](FIG_GITHUB_README/results_article.png)
-Fig 4: Point-to-Point path planning
+Fig. 4: Point-to-Point path planning

 For each scenario and each resolution, the path planning is feasible (100\%).
 For the pure FCI-based scenario, both the path joint distance and the traveling time are higher.
 In this case, the manipulator form changes frequently, which is a time-consuming motion for the manipulator.